Generalizing the de Finetti--Hewitt--Savage theorem: On topological measure theory, guided by nonstandard perspectives

-Returning to the theme of Loeb measures, we are now in a position to show that for any internal probability $\nu$ on $({^*}T, {^*}\mathcal{B}(T))$, if $L\nu \circ \st^{-1}$ is a legitimate Borel probability measure on $(T, \mathcal{B}(T))$, then $\nu$ is infinitesimally close to $L\nu \circ \st^{-1}$ in the sense that the former is nearstandard to the latter in ${^*}\pt$.
-Combined with Theorem \ref{Albeverio theorem}, we also have sufficient conditions for when this happens.
+Returning to the theme of Loeb measures, we are in a position to show that for any internal probability $\nu$ on $({^*}T, {^*}\mathcal{B}(T))$, if $L\nu \circ \st^{-1}$ is a legitimate Borel probability measure on $(T, \mathcal{B}(T))$, then $\nu$ is infinitesimally close to $L\nu \circ \st^{-1}$ in the sense that the former is nearstandard to the latter in ${^*}\pt$ (see Theorem \ref{Landers and Rogge main result}).
+This will generalize similar results obtained in the context of the topology of weak convergence by Anderson \cite[Proposition 8.4(ii), p.
+684]{Anderson-transactions}, and by Anderson--Rashid \cite[Lemma 2, p.
+329]{Anderson--Rashid} (see also Loeb \cite{Loeb-1979}).
+Our main result in this context is as follows:

 \begin{theorem} Let $T$ be a Hausdorff space.
 Suppose $({^*}T, {^*}\mathcal{B}(T), \nu)$ is an internal probability space, and let $({^*}T, L({^*}\mathcal{B}(T)), L\nu)$ be the associated Loeb space.
 If $L\nu \circ \st^{-1} \co \mathcal{B}(T) \rightarrow [0,1]$ is a Borel probability measure on $T$, then $\nu$ is nearstandard in ${^*}\mathfrak{P}(T)$ to $L\nu \circ \st^{-1}$.
 That is,